DinithBJayalath/DinithBJayalath/README.md

 - 👋 Hi, I’m @DinithBJayalath
-- 👀 I’m interested in Machine Learning, specifically in ML in the fintech and energy industries
+- 👀 I have a deep passion for Machine Learning, particularly its use in the fintech and energy industries.
 - 🌱 I’m currently learning Python, GO, ML, and more.
+- 🧑‍🎓 I'm always interested in learning new skills and technologies by working on projects and getting first-hand experience.

 <!---
 DinithBJayalath/DinithBJayalath is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.